 Per Project Basis

-Cost per project might range from SGD1,500 to SGD3,000 per 5 pages or webpages, depending on the number of pages, the amount of research needed, the difficulty of the topic or expertise required etc.
+Cost per project might range anything from SGD20 to SGD3,000 per page or webpage, depending on the complexity, the number of pages, the amount of research needed, the difficulty of the topic or expertise required etc.

 If the project is a rush-job, which means that you need it in less than 7 days or a week, then the copywriter might charge you an extra 25% on top of the usual rate.